mongodb-labs/pymongoexplain/README.rst

 =======================

 Think you’ve found a bug?
 Want to see a new feature in PyMongoExplain?
-Please open an issue on this GitHub repository.
+Please open an issue on this `GitHub repository <https://github.com/mongodb-labs/pymongoexplain>`_.

 How To Ask For Help
 -------------------